Skip links

 If you're wondering how to optimie your content properly, here are 3 quick things that you can do to improve your ranking positions:

 1. Create original content.
 Originality matters.
 Try to write your own articles or hire experienced writers to do so for you.
-Be wary of plagiarized content and .
+Be wary of plagiarized content and duplicate content.

 2. Focus on long tail keywords.
 Long tail keywords are phrases that are less competitive.
 Targeted traffic from long tail keywords generates larger profits for advertisers.